PRODUCTS ROOMS Manufacturers & Designers Highlights Offers Info Stores

 Caleo Original Pendant

 Did you know that some of the most successful furniture designs come from women?
-The world of furniture design in particular has been, and still is, significantly shaped by a great many female visionaries, but whose biographies often remain obscured; while in a great many male/female partnerships it is often not recognised to what extent a woman designed a piece of art or furniture or to what extent she supported her in this creative process.
+The world of furniture design has been significantly influenced by a few visionaries who continually impress with their special features, personalities, developments or even circumstances, but often in silence.
+Often it is not known to what extent a woman designed a piece of art or furniture or to what extent she supported this creative process.

-The times when Charlotte Perriand arrived in 1927 at the office of Le Corbusier to be was dismissed with the sentence "We don't embroider cushions here!", may be over; nevertheless, even today women in management positions in the design segment are a rarity.
-Time to change that and to appreciate the achievements of the design pioneers and their immense personal development, not to mention the furniture design achievements.
-Designers such as Ray Eames, Constance Guisset, Hella Jongerius, Eileen Gray or Charlotte Perriand to name just a few.
+The times when Charlotte Perriand was turned away from the studio of Le Corbusier and Pierre Jeanneret with a curt "We don’t embroider cushions here!", may be over but nevertheless, women in leadership positions in the design industry are still a rarity today.
+Time to change that and honour the achievements of the design pioneers and their immense personal development, not to mention their furniture design achievements.
+Designers such as, for example, Ray Eames, Constance Guisset, Hella Jongerius, Eileen Gray or Charlotte Perriand, to name just a few, stand for modern and timeless aesthetics, inspired by female strength and beauty.

 Charlotte Perriand (1903 – 1999)